Sailing is a different type of summer vacation – but there are still a lot of traditional summer activities for you to do.

 When scuba diving, you have a lot more time to discover the sea world since you’ll get professional equipment with oxygen tanks.

 A great scuba diving sailing destination is the Caribbean.
-Apart from the white beaches, crystal clear turquoise water, and colorful sea life – there are a lot of spots where you can learn how to scuba dive.
+Apart from the white beaches, crystal clear turquoise water, and colourful sea life – there are a lot of spots where you can learn how to scuba dive.

 Taking photos and videos